investoo/coding-test-frontend/README.md

 # Convertoo Frontend Coding Test

-> Congratulation on making it to the coding test section of the interview process, in this test, you will be building a simple landing page with a registration form using NuxtJS and TailwindCSS.
+> Congratulations on making it to the coding test section of the interview process, in this test, you will be building a simple landing page with a registration form using NuxtJS and TailwindCSS.

 ## Project Setup